Knowledge-Graph-Hub/kg-example/README.md

 - Download: The [download.yaml](download.yaml) contains all the URLs for the source data.
 - Transform: The [transform_utils](project_name/transform_utils) contains the code relevant to trnsformations of the raw data into nodes and edges (tsv format)
-- Merge: Implementation of the 'merge' function from [KGX](https://github.com/biolink/kgx)
+- Merge: Implementation of the 'merge' function from [KGX](https://github.com/biolink/kgx) using [merge.yaml](merge.yaml) as a source file.

 **Utilities**